 Whether you wish to improve general health and fitness, athletic performance, prevent injury, rehabilitate after injury or illness, whatever your age, my aim is to help you achieve your goals by bringing together my areas of expertise.

-I am a medical doctor and offer advice on Exercise Endocrinology in a private setting for individuals and teams of athletes and dancers.
+I am a medical doctor and offer advice on Exercise Endocrinology in a private setting for individuals and teams of athletes and dancers of all ages.
 I wrote the Health4Performance British Association Sport and Exercise Medicine educational resource on relative energy deficiency in sport (RED-S).
 I conduct clinical research in exercise endocrinology, which have resulted a range of research publications and awards.
 I write regular reviews.
-I present at conferences giving presentations relating to Sports/Dance and Exercise Medicine.
+I present at conferences giving presentations relating to Exercise Medicine.
 I also offer Pilates and Ballet classes.
 All of which are tailored to your specific requirements.

 Dr. Nicky Keay